What is Learning Design and Technology?

 Focus is on the use of design and systems thinking for organizational problem solving and effectiveness.
 This attracts students from psychology, sociology, business, anthropology, communications, and a wider range of fields.
 Many students come from organizational settings, already working on education and training, learning and development, organizational development, quality improvement/assurance, human resource development, seeking formal education to improve their knowledge and skills.
 These graduates choose careers as instructional designers, performance consultants, learning & development specialists, talent development specialists, and other careers focused on improving workplace effectiveness.

-The focus of this concentration is on planning, design, development, implementation and evaluation of a range of learning technologies.
-This has traditionally attracted many K-12 teachers as well as a wider variety of students from a variety of disciplines, including computer science, engineering, visual design/graphics, and library science.
-This is attractive to students who want careers as instructional technologists, e-learning specialists, educational multimedia specialists and other technology-supported instructional design roles in a variety of settings.
+Technology innovations for learning is the focus of this concentration.
+This program attracts a wide variety of students from different disciplines, including computer science, engineering, visual design/graphics, K-12 education and library science.
+This is attractive to students who want careers as e-learning specialists, user experience designer and other technology-supported instructional design roles in a variety of settings.